shivam-tamboli/marqet-ai-chat/README.md

 cd backend && npm run dev
 ```

-First run seeds the database automatically — 38 FAQ chunks with embeddings and 7 mock orders (MQ-1001 through MQ-1007).
+First run seeds the database automatically: 38 FAQ chunks with embeddings and 7 mock orders (MQ-1001 through MQ-1007).
 Both steps are skipped if the data already exists.

 ```bash
 # To re-seed manually: